 As an example, let us forecast the detrended oscillator with the period of 50 bars:

 To do so, select "Relative Price Oscillator" from the Drop Down Menu.
-Below the selection, you can set various parameters that pertain to your selection.
-In this case just make sure MA2 and MA3 are both set to 50.
+Below the selection, set various parameters that are relevant.
+In this example, make sure that MA2 and MA3 are both set to 50.

-This is called RPO50 - relative price oscillator with the period of 50 bars (this is the same as percentage price oscillatr).
-Selecting this detrends the price data (gets rid of any steady movement up or down).
+This is called RPO50 - relative price oscillator with the period of 50 bars (this is the same as percentage price oscillator).
+It is the same data set, only shown without a trend (we have got rid of any steady movement up or down).
 Detrending is necessary to do, as Neural Network works better with detrended indicators (it looks for real connections between the price movement of your financial instrument and things that form your model; the existence of a trend confuses this search).

-After that click the Try button.
+After that, click the Try button.
 This will preview the detrended data in the lower left part of the window.
-After that you can Click "OK" to load the output into the Neural Net Module.
+Click "OK" to load the output into the Neural Net Module.

-In this case we define the Ptolemy aspects that are used to forecast RPO50 with the orb of 15 degrees.
+In the example above, Ptolemy aspects are used to forecast RPO50 with the orb of 15 degrees.

-In seconds your Main screen will look like this:
+In seconds the Main screen will look like this:

 You may set auto stop feature here: